 Calendar is a great resource for businesses who are struggling to manage their time and schedules well.
 With this app, you’ll receive smart suggestions, keep track of your appointments, and figure out what times and dates work best for making your meetings work.

 How This Can Help:

 Holding on to old technology and refusing to evaluate, assess, and embrace the new won’t just keep your business from advancing; it can actually make your company obsolete.
-Running a quick check on the technologies you were using in 2017 is the perfect start to determining areas that need improvement.
+Running a quick check on the technologies you were using over the past few years is the perfect start to determining areas that need improvement.

 With new technologies, you can:

 - Reduce operational costs

 - Develop new systems that will attract new audiences

 - Solve problems

 Trend #3: Personalize and Upgrade Your Marketing to Include Micro Environments